ouspg/ouspg-open/presentations/fuzzing-sota.md

 # Fuzzing state of the art

-*by 22 mostly anonymous workshop participants (from OUSPG, Synopsys, NCSC-FI, F-Secure, Solita, Ericsson)*
+*by 22 mostly anonymous workshop participants (from OUSPG, Synopsys, NCSC-FI, F-Secure, Solita, Ericsson, Bittium)*

 Fuzzing is about breaking contracts, rules, boundaries, software and systems.